nbdd0121/wsld/README.md

 ```
 then run `wsld` and set `DISPLAY=:0`.

 In Windows, start a X server (e.g. VcXsrv) on TCP port 6000, and execute `wsldhost.exe --daemon` with administrator privilege.
 To know why administrator privilege is needed, check out [implementation detail](docs/impl.md).
+If your X server runs on a different port, you can add `--display localhost:<port>` to arguments.

 To automatically start both services without manual intervention, see [here](docs/auto.md).